Compton scattering in Bandos-Lechner-Sorokin-Townsend nonlinear electrodynamics: Conclusion

+barring small scattering angles, where $\tvB^2=\vB^2/(\e^{\gamma}T)$.
+Therefore, the two Compton peaks in Figure \ref{fig:pk} coincide theoretically if and only if $\gamma=0$ or, in other words, when BLST electrodynamics reduces to the Born-Infeld theory.
+As warned in Subsection \ref{subsec:DRinBLST}, we cannot set $\vB=0$ in the present article.
+Nevertheless, we can still take $T\rightarrow\infty$ to recover the limit of ModMax theory, in which there remain two Compton peaks.
+It is interesting to note that, in high-precision experiments, the fingerprints of finite $T$ and nonzero $\gamma$ can be searched for separately in the Compton shift $\lambda'_{22}-\lambda_2$ and the double-peak structure of Compton peak.

 As cornerstones of atomic physics, experiments in external electric or magnetic fields, such as the (anomalous) Zeeman effect, the Stark effect and the Stern-Gerlach experiment, have given birth to new theories of physics which are not new today.
 In the future, it is expected that upcoming and planned experiments in intense background fields will reveal the path to new physics \cite{Fedotov_2023}.
+To the best of our knowledge, there are experiments to measure the vacuum magnetic birefringence \cite{Della_Valle_2014,EJLLI20201} but no experiment of magnetic Compton scattering so far.
+We hope there will be Compton scattering experiments in strong magnetic fields in the future, which are important tests not only for quantum electrodynamics but also for nonlinear theories of classical electrodynamics.

 \acknowledgments{This work is sponsored by the Natural Science Foundation of Shanghai (Grant No. 24ZR1419300).}

 \pdfstringdefDisableCommands{ [1]{#1} }